-Deadly Weapon in a Penal Institution
+Deadly Weapon In A Penal Institution

 Texas is home to the largest prison system in the nation.
 Not surprisingly, jail and prison officials recover hundreds of makeshift weapons from inmates each year.
 Most are crudely made, fashioned from toothbrushes, plastic forks, bed springs and other material found within the walls of a correctional facility.
 Nevertheless, it’s a crime for inmates to have any kind of deadly weapon in a penal institution in Texas.
 Here’s a look at the law, possible punishments, and some examples of common items that can be used to fashion homemade weapons or “shanks.”